FahimAnzamDip/triangle-pos/README.md

 ![Triangle POS](public/images/logo-dark.png)
->This Project is ready for Testing & also for Production.
-(Only Reports are not available right now).
+> This Project is ready for Production.
+If you find any bug or have any suggestion please create an Issue.

-# Installation
+# Local Installation

 - run `` git clone https://github.com/FahimAnzamDip/triangle-pos.git ``
 - run ``composer update ``